Attock: Etymology

+The name 'Attock' is the romanised form of the Punjabi word aṭak, which means 'blockade, barrier or obstruction', although it is also translated as 'skirt of the mountains', owing to the hilly landscape of the district.
 The city was initially founded by the Mughal emperor Akbar as Atak-Banāras.
 It was Campbellpur after the Commander-in-Chief of British forces Sir Colin Campbell, who rebuilt the city.
 The name 'Attock' was revived in 1978.

 Demographics

 Population

 According to 2023 census, Attock had a population of 176,544.

+Language

+In the 2023 census 62.44% of the population spoke Punjabi, 15.58% spoke Pashto, 12.22% spoke Urdu, 2.11% spoke Hindko, 1.19% spoke Saraiki, while 1.32% spoke other national languages of Pakistan (mostly Sindhi and Kashmiri).
+Another 5.14% of the population chose "Others" as they didn't consider their mother tongue to be among the options given.

 Geography

+Attock is located east of the Indus River, in the Pothohar Plateau, Geographically, the district is mainly hills, plateaus and river/stream dissected plains.
+The Indus River flows on the Northern and Western borders of the district.
+After Haripur, the Haro River passes through the North of the tehsil of Attock where there is a floodplain with fertile soil between 2 mountain ranges, this is where Attock city itself is located.
+Elevation varies with many of the plains being 300-600m above sea level while the hills and ranges reach upwards of 1200m above sea level.
+The range south of the city is called the Kala Chitta Mountain Range while the one north of the city is known as the Gandghar Range.

-Attock is located east of the Indus River, 80 km from Rawalpindi, 100 km from Peshawar, and 10 km from the Pakistan Aeronautical Complex, Kamra.
+The city is located at a distance of 80 km from Rawalpindi, 100 km from Peshawar, and 10 km from the Pakistan Aeronautical Complex, Kamra.

 History

 Ancient period

 Attock is located in the historical region of Gandhara.
 Alexander the Great, Mahmud of Ghazni, Timur, Nader Shah and Babur crossed the Indus at or about this spot (Attock Fort) in their invasions of India.

-After the founding of the city by the Mughal emperor Akbar, the Attock Fort was completed in 1583 under the supervision of Khawaja Shamsuddin Khawafi, a minister of Akbar.
+After the founding of the city by the Mughal emperor Akbar, the construction of Attock Fort was completed in 1583 under the supervision of Khawaja Shamsuddin, a minister of Akbar.
 During the Mughal era, Attock was part of the Lahore Subah of Punjab.